Grace-Ventures/frontend-interview-template/README.md

 Please pick either the `react` folder for regular JS, or `react-ts` folder for TS.
 Run the project with `npm i && npm run dev`.

 ## What you will be building
-- A sample data is provided in the repository.
-To replicate an API call, to get this data, you will need to call an async function that will return the data with a small delay.
-You can fetch this data however you'd like, but do try to not use external libraries.
+- A sample data is provided in the repository (`src/data`).
+You will need to call the exported async function to fetch the dummy data.
+Please use native React API to fetch this data.
 - With the sample data, please build a table view with these features:
   - Display all data
   - Sort by individual columns, ascending and descending
   - Search for specific rows using important columns
   - Manually reorder certain rows (How would you make this interact with sorting state?)
   - Edit a row's data by entering a row edit view
+- Additionally,
+  - The dummy API call has a small chance of failure, please account for this error state.
+  - Ensure that edit view keeps to the original data format.
+(Only validated input can be submitted.)

 ## Things to keep in mind
 - Please write the code as if it's a real contribution to a real product.
 As in, someone else may be coming in to add more features and make changes to your code.